yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### Example 4: Sum of even numbers from 2 to 20 using while loop

-**Question:** Write a MATLAB program to calculate the sum of the even numbers from 2 to 20 using a for loop.
+**Question:** Write a MATLAB program to calculate the sum of the even numbers from 2 to 20 using a while loop.

 ```matlab
 sum = 0;  % Initialize a variable to store the sum